dhaviaron/dhaviaron/readme.md

 # Hi there, I'm Dhavi Aron 👋

 I'm a Full-Stack Developer with expertise in Node.js, React, and React Native.

-## About Me

-- 🌐 I'm passionate about building impactful solutions with web and mobile applications.
-- 🌱 Currently working as a Manager.
-- 🤓 I'm a TypeScript geek.

 ## Tech Stack